Where Chris Stands On the Issues:

 Has made tough decisions to maintain our infrastructure in order to save taxpayers hundreds of thousands of dollars during the coming decade.

-A strong advocate for our essential workers with strong ties to local unions.
+Chris is a strong advocate for our essential workers -and he maintains strong ties to local unions.

-An enthusiastic supporter of essential non-profit partners, which include The Rotary and Kiwanis clubs, The Healdsburg Farmers Market, Corazon Healdsburg, The Healthcare Foundation.
+An enthusiastic supporter of essential non-profit partners, which include The Rotary and Kiwanis clubs, The Healdsburg Farmers Market, Corazon Healdsburg, The Healdsburg Library, The Healthcare Foundation.
 Alliance Medical Center, Reach for Home, and The Healdsburg Unified School District.

 The Future